yhaskell/ariadne/README.md

     @dbset(User) users: DbSet<User>
 }

-const dc = new MyDbContext()
+const dc = new MyDbContext('dummy://localhost/testdb') /*   Connected to testdb on localhost:8246
+                                                            Connection id: 1f2fcff9-1377-4d47-96a9-506d4523e0f2 */

-/* Currently it just outputs some SQL */
+/* Currently it just outputs things it will select */
-// select * from users
-dc.users.values()

-// select * from users where email = "vasya@pupkin.com" or email = "vasya.pupkin@gmail.com"
+// select all elements from users table dc.users.values()  /*   on connection 1f2fcff9-1377-4d47-96a9-506d4523e0f2
+                        on table users
+                        get all elements */

 dc.users
     .where.email.eql('vasya@pupkin.com')
     .or.email.eql('vasya.pupkin@gmail.com')

-// select * from users where id = "42" and email = "root@root.root"
+    .values()       /*  on connection 1f2fcff9-1377-4d47-96a9-506d4523e0f2
+                        on table users
+                        get all elements with following constraints:
+                        email = "vasya@pupkin.com"
+                        or email = "vasya.pupkin@gmail.com" */

 dc.users
     .where.id.eql(42)
-    .where.email.eql('root@root.root'),

-// select * from users where id between "24" and "42"
+    .where.email.eql('root@root.root')
+    .values()       /*  on connection 1f2fcff9-1377-4d47-96a9-506d4523e0f2
+                        on table users
+                        get all elements with following constraints:
+                        email = "root@root.root" */

 dc.users
-    .where.id.between(24, 42),
+    .where.id.between(24, 42)

-// select * from users where email in ("vasya@pupkin.com", "vasya.pupkin@gmail.com", "vasya.pupkin@outlook.com")
+    .values()       /*  on connection 1f2fcff9-1377-4d47-96a9-506d4523e0f2
+                        on table users
+                        get all elements with following constraints:
+                        id between "24" and "42" */

 dc.users
     .where.email.in(['vasya@pupkin.com', 'vasya.pupkin@gmail.com', 'vasya.pupkin@outlook.com'])
+    .values()       /*  on connection 1f2fcff9-1377-4d47-96a9-506d4523e0f2
+                        on table personas
+                        get all elements */
 ```